HTHcoin/go-hthworld/README.md

 **Note: Please understand the security implications of opening up an HTTP/WS based transport before doing so!
-Hackers on the internet are actively trying to subvert Go-Chain nodes with exposed APIs!
+Hackers on the internet are actively trying to subvert Go-HTHWorld nodes with exposed APIs!
 Further, all browser tabs can access locally running web servers, so malicious web pages could try to subvert locally available APIs!**